sysblok/corpus_golunov_articles/README.md

 All the texts are located in the [/corpus](/corpus) folder.

-If you'd like to download them one more time (and maybe add some more preprocessing), here is what you should do:
+If you wish to feel more like a programmer (and maybe add some more text preprocessing), here is what you should do:

 * Install [Python 3](https://www.python.org/downloads/release/python-370/) if you don't have Python;
 * run `pip install -r requirements.txt`;